 Function

-At the sending end, the Octet String Service user shall pass an OCTET_STRING.request primitive to the service provider to request that an Octet String be transferred to the user at the receiving end through the data path.
+At the sending end, the Octet String Service user shall pass an OCTET_STRING.request primitive to the service provider to request that an Octet String be transferred to the user at the receiving end through the managed data path.

 One call to the Octet_String.request function shall result in the creation of one, and only one, Space Packet.

+NOTES

-NOTE – The OCTET_STRING.request primitive is the service request primitive for the Octet String Service.
+1 The OCTET_STRING.request primitive is the service request primitive for the Octet String Service.

+2 The Space Packet will be created according to managed parameters including either a Packet Sequence Count or a Packet Name (see 4.1.2.4.3).

 Semantics